 When I'm not busy with school or work, I enjoy spending my time with friends watching TV/movies and cooking/eating good food.
 I am a big tennis fan, and follow most major Olympic sports.

-University of California, Los Angeles - BS, Math/Applied Sciences
+Undergraduate Degree: University of California-Los Angeles - Bachelor of Science, Math/Applied Sciences

 SAT Math: 780